BROnlineJudge/broj/README.md

 $ pip install -r requirements.txt
 ```

-You will need a config file placed in `/opt/broj/config.ini` that should look like this:
+You will need a local config file `config.ini` that should look like this:
 ```ini
 [db]
 user = <user>